 Notwithstanding its somewhat negative reputation due to tourist masses and even despite the rainy weather we’re on the way to admire this archeological site.

 The last km a drive thru lush forest.
 As they claim to be a zone with very rich fauna they restrict the speed on the road to 45 km/h.
 Ok, nevertheless a bit strange how they check it: you get a piece of paper at the beginning with the exact time.
-On the other end a guy controls how many minutes you’ve spent on the road.
+At the other end a guy controls how many minutes you’ve spent on the road.
 Thus, should you drive with 200 km/h and then stop 20′ in front of the 2nd guy you’re ok.
 Well, it’s the same system the Chinese apply in Tibet.
 In China, we sometimes had to wait an hour or so before passing the checkpoint.

 In Tikal we learn that entrance tickets used in the afternoon are no longer valid the next day.
 Thus, no way to see the sunset on the high pyramid without paying twice.
 Anyway, rain is pouring.
 Not continuously, but at least 20 times this afternoon.
 Between the showers the opportunity to observe some of the animals in the vicinity.